syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/04.manual-recovery/docs.en.md

 The following commands need to be executed in the ssh session.

 We also need the OpenStack credentials (openrc-file).
-You can download the file [here](https://cloud.syseleven.de/horizon/project/api_access/openrc/).
+You can download the OpenStack RC file from the user menu in the [Horizon Dashboard](https://cloud.syseleven.de/horizon/project/api_access/openrc/).

 ```shell
 source openrc